-To purchase a licence using the automated telephone line, call 1-800-288-1155 between March 1 and April 4.
+To purchase a licence using the automated telephone line, call 1-800-288-1155 between March 1 and March 31.

 Hunters wishing to purchase two wild turkey licences by telephone must place two calls.
 Your wild turkey licence(s) and game seal(s) will be mailed.
-Please allow time for your licence(s) and game seal(s) to reach you.
+Please allow time for delivery prior to the season.